Battling Siki: After the world title

+In the same month, Siki was arrested after allegedly drawing a knife on a police officer and slashing his uniform.
+He was charged with felonious assault but was released with a 5 dollar fine, the U.S. Immigration authorities immediately initiated proceedings to deport him following the "affray".
+Adding to his legal troubles, reports from 1924 and 1925 suggest authorities also targeted him for bigamy, as he had married an American woman in Memphis while reportedly still having a common-law wife in Holland, the scandal triggered a wave of support for his deportation, including from black press outlets who had previously championed him.

 Murder and burial

 On 15 December 1925, he was stopped by a policeman who saw him drunk on 42nd Street, not far from his apartment, and not far from where he had been stabbed in July.
 Siki stated that he was on his way home, and walked off.
 Later he was found lying face down, shot twice in the back at close range, dead at the age of 28.
+An autopsy revealed that the bullets hit his left lung and kidneys, causing a fatal internal hemorrhage.

+The murder remains unsolved.
+Although one young man was arrested and held for eight months, he was released without trial in 1926 due to a lack of evidence.
+Speculation regarding the killer includes underworld figures he may have angered, unpaid liquor debts, or a "gangland execution" resulting from his refusal to participate in ring fixes.

 The Rev. Adam Clayton Powell, the father of Adam Clayton Powell Jr., presided over his funeral, which was held in Harlem, New York.

 He was initially buried at Flushing Cemetery, in an unmarked grave.
 There were brief ceremonies held in the Flushing Cemetery on 46th Ave and was participated in by representatives of the Senegalese government and of the African Boxing Union: a headstone was dedicated here by the International Veterans Boxing Association.
 Cherif Djigo, first consul at the Senegalese Mission to the United Nations, stated "This stone represents to us a grand symbol that Battling Siki has not been forgotten".
 His body was repatriated to Senegal in 1993.